GLPI logo

 View GLPI pricing

-Self-hosted (open source): Free (GPL license, community support)
+Self-hosted (open source): Free (GPL license, no seat or asset limits, community support only)

 GLPI is best for